amcquade/fresh_script/README.md

 This project uses Python3.

+This app is to be downloaded and run on your machine.
+To do this, you will need to register your local copy of the app with spotify by creating a Spotify developer account.

+Tutorial to setup a Spotify developer account
+1. Connect Spotify Developer to your Spotify account by logging in or creating a free Spotify account [here](https://developer.spotify.com/).
+2. Enter your personal dashboard and click the green “Create a Client ID” button to fill out the form to create an app or in our case integrate with our app
+3. Once you fill out the form, return to your dashboard click on the new app you just created and you should see the necessary details for the information needed(listed below).

-You will need to setup a Spotify developer account and register your app and obtain the following information:
+You will need to register your app and obtain the following information:
 * client id
 * client secret
 * your spotify username
 * playlist id of the playlist you want to add the tracks to
 * the url you want to redirect to for authentication, i.e. http://google.com/
   * this must be added under your app settings > Redirect URIs

 You will also need to setup a reddit instance with praw.
 [Here's](https://pythonforengineers.com/build-a-reddit-bot-part-1/) a useful guide I used to do this.